-From cultural diversity to historic sights, there’s something for everyone in Germany.
+From cultural diversity to historic sights and Bavarian castles, there’s something for everyone in Germany.

 You can find Munich’s baroque palaces, or wander around Hamburg’s HafenCity.
-Or if you’d rather venture into the capital, Berlin hosts historic sites like the Brandenburg Gate and Berlin Wall, which blends effortlessly with contemporary art galleries.
+If you’d rather venture into the capital, Berlin hosts historic sites like the Brandenburg Gate and Berlin Wall, which blends effortlessly with contemporary art galleries.

-Here are our top 10 places to explore in Germany…
+Here are our top 10 German city breaks to explore…

-Over time, Berlin has emerged as a cosmopolitan and exciting city, packed with inspiring art, architecture, and entertainment.
+Over time, Berlin has become a cosmopolitan and exciting city, packed with inspiring art, architecture, and entertainment.

-History is an important part of Berlin’s identity.
-Don’t miss the symbolic Brandenburg Gate and the Jewish Museum which are moving reminders of the Cold War and World War II.
+History is an important part of Berlin’s identity so don’t miss the symbolic Brandenburg Gate and the Jewish Museum which are moving reminders of the Cold War and World War II.

 No trip to Berlin is complete without a visit to the Berlin Wall, particularly the East Side Gallery in Friedrichshain-Kreuzberg which features 105 paintings.

-Bavaria’s capital is the gateway to the Alps and makes a good city break before setting off to the mountains.
+Bavaria’s capital is the gateway to the Alps, which makes it an ideal place for a city break before setting off to the mountains.

 For a taste of Munich’s hospitality and world-renowned beer, a visit in October for the world-famous Oktoberfest is a must.
-While reservations for the festival are possible, you can get a seat at off-peak times.
+While reservations for the festival are possible, it’s easier to get a seat during off-peak times.

-Other popular sights include the Deutsches Museum (Transport Museum), the Residenzmuseum, home to Bavaria’s Wittelsbach rulers from the early 1500s, the Schönheitengalerie (Gallery of Beauties) for portraits, as well as Munich’s variety of shopping and dining options.
+Other popular sights include the Deutsches (transport) Museum and the Residenzmuseum, which was home to Bavaria’s Wittelsbach rulers from the early 1500s.
+Art-lovers will love the aptly named Schönheitengalerie (Gallery of Beauties) for portraits, and there’s plenty of shopping and dining options in the city too.

 Frankfurt is the financial centre of Germany, which explains all the skyscrapers!
-But Frankfurt is historic too.
+But this bustling city is historic too.

-A cruise down the River Main shows the city’s progression, past its modern area and onwards to the traditional buildings of the city’s Museum Embankment.
+A cruise down the River Main shows Frankfurt’s progression as you pass its modern area and head towards the traditional buildings of the city’s Museum Embankment.

 Museums include Städel, Historisches Museum, Jüdisches-Museum, Senckenberg Naturmuseum (Museum of Natural History), Geldmuseum der Deutschen Bundesbank to name but a few – while other cutting-edge artistic attractions like the Orfeos Erben independent cinema help define Frankfurt as a modern and innovative city.

-The nearby vineyards and spa towns like Wiesbaden are easy to reach, making Frankfurt ideal if you want to stay around for more than just a short city break.
+The nearby vineyards and spa towns like Wiesbaden are easy to reach, making Frankfurt ideal if you want to stick around for more than just a short city break.

 Germany’s second largest city boasts one of the biggest ports on the planet, earning it the nickname ‘Gateway to the World’.
 It might surprise you to know that Hamburg has more bridges than Amsterdam and Venice put together, thanks to several waterways running through its centre.

-You will find UNESCO (United Nations Educational, Scientific and Cultural Organization) wonders in Speicherstadt and the nearby Kontorhaus district, the largest historic development of port warehouses in the world.
-Meanwhile, the innovative, sustainable all-wood Wälderhaus (Forest House) is a shining example of Hamburg’s environmentally sound outlook.
+You will find UNESCO (United Nations Educational, Scientific and Cultural Organization) wonders in Speicherstadt.
+Meanwhile, the innovative and sustainable all-wood Wälderhaus (Forest House) is a shining example of Hamburg’s environmentally sound outlook.

 Founded by the Romans, Cologne is one of Germany’s oldest cities.
 The iconic spires of its famous UNESCO-listed cathedral, Kölner Dom, soar elegantly over the city.